PlaidCloud/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 kubectl get pod qos-demo --namespace=qos-example --output=yaml
 ```

-The output shows that Kubernetes gave the Pod a QoS class of Guaranteed.
+The output shows that PlaidCloud gave the Pod a QoS class of Guaranteed.
 The output also
 verifies that the Pod Container has a memory request that matches its memory limit, and it has
 a CPU request that matches its CPU limit.